yriyazi/Cam_shaft/README.md

 ______________________________________________________________________

-*Note: This README.md file is a fictional representation created by OpenAI's ChatGPT and does not contain real-world data or reflect an actual project.*
+*Note: This was not a real project and completely was pursued by my passion for mechanical engineering.*